Nima-Khodabandelou/Notes/README.md

 ##
 - Immutability

-      once create an object, not allowed to change the content.
+      once create an object -> not allowed to change the content.
 	  If try to change and alteration successfully done -> a new object will be created.

-      immutable obj --> its state doesn’t change after it has been initialized. ex -> String class instantiated, value never changes.
+      immutable obj -> its state doesn’t change after it has been initialized.
+      ex: String class instantiated -> value never changes.

       immutable object can’t be updated -> programs need to create a new object for every change of state.